Bonds Plus Alternatives and Chill?

 Are Current Yields Attractive Enough?

 In the aftermath of the Great Financial Crisis, the financial landscape saw a significant shift due to quantitative easing, causing fixed income yields to plunge.
 Investors, seeking higher returns, ventured into riskier markets, exemplifying the ‘reaching for yield’ phenomenon.
-Recently, a surge in nominal yields has led to a critical question: is the additional risk justified when a nearly guaranteed 5% return is within reach?
+Recently, a surge in nominal yields has led to a critical question: Is the additional risk justified when a nearly guaranteed 5% return is within reach?

 Examining the correlation between current yields and long-term expected returns becomes crucial in this scenario.